From Broke-ish to Boujee Blog

 There Are No Dynasties with Investing

 Mutual funds or index funds?
 The fees are (much) lower with index funds, but what about performance?
 We have you covered.
+Imagine the NFL without

 Three Reasons to Ditch Your Toxic Market Obsession